tkterris/saga-loan-demo/README.md

 create-loan  | 2024-12-03 21:37:09,623 INFO  route4 : Saga loan process has completed...
 ```

-### LRA Coordinator HA
+### LRA Coordinator Failure

-If some-but-not-all of the LRA coordinators goes down, we expect the Saga transaction to complete without error.
+If the LRA coordinator goes down and comes back up during an LRA, we expect the Saga LRA to complete without error.
 To test this,
 submit a request:

 ```